dreamineering/business-administration/docs/practice-journey/preparation/data-migration/README.md

 # Data Migration

+1. Extract
+2. Transform
+3. Load

+**Extract** your current supplier exports data and makes it available to you or a secure place we can access it.

+**Transform** data from your old system is transformed into a format that can be used in GPM

+**Load** transformed data is loaded into GPM.
+Depending on the size of your business this can take 30 mins to an entire weekend.
+Most migrations take approximately 2 hours to complete.

+## Process

 This is the process of getting your current supplier to extract your data, transfer that over to us so we can run the migration logic to setup your organisation.

 Below is indicator of a baseline critical path, dependent of workloads to respective parties, however some sytems are much easier than others. **Note - we cannot confirm a GO LIVE date until your team confirms the migration logic is correct**.
 The items in bold below are your responsibility of your team.